Shonga Farms: Impact

 The Shonga farms have greatly enhanced food production in Kwara State.
 Currently, the Farm's chicken processing plant produces 2,500 processed frozen chickens per day, but at full operational capacity will produce 10,000 chickens per day.
 Also the dairy farm has the capacity to process up to 50,000 liters of milk per day.
 The farm's priority is to focus on serving the local market of Kwara State before other states.

 The farm supplies 2500 liters of raw milk to WAMCO (producers of PEAK MILK) daily.
 The poultry farm, whose facility has the capacity for 12 million broiler chickens per annum, currently supplies chicken to the fast food company Kentucky Fried Chicken (KFC) in Lagos.
-It also supplies banana to the retail store, Shoprite.
+It also supplies bananas to the retail store Shoprite.

-Shonga Farm has not only boosted employment in the sector for locals, but is also an opportunity for the local farmers to learn agricultural best practises.

 The success of Shonga Farms has led to several new developments in Kwara State.
 Through the farm alone, up to 3,000- 4,000 are employed during the harvesting season.
 The residents in the neighboring villages now enjoy power supply, water and access to healthcare facilities.
 Several investors like WAMCO and Olam are currently operating in Kwara State, creating employment opportunities for its residents, while several others are showing interest in investing in the Kwara state agricultural sector.